qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/communication/rpc.rst

 The qooxdoo RPC is based on `JSON-RPC <http://json-rpc.org/>`_ as the serialization and method call protocol, and qooxdoo provides server backends for Java, PHP, and Perl projects.
 A Python backend library is also provided by a third party.
 All parameters and return values are automatically converted between JavaScript and the server-side language.

-.. _pages/rpc#json_rpc_protocol
+.. _pages/rpc#json_rpc_protocol:

 JSON-RPC Protocol
 =================

-According to Wikipedia, `JSON-RPC <http://en.wikipedia.org/wiki/JSON-RPC>`_ "is a very simple protocol (and very similar to XML-RPC), defining only a handful of data types and commands.
+According to `JSON-RPC (Wikipedia) <http://en.wikipedia.org/wiki/JSON-RPC>`_ "[JSON-RPC] is a very simple protocol (and very similar to XML-RPC), defining only a handful of data types and commands.
 In contrast to XML-RPC or SOAP, it allows for bidirectional communication between the service and the client, treating each more like peers and allowing peers to call one another or send notifications to one another.
 It also allows multiple calls to be sent to a peer which may be answered out of order."
 The current servers do not yet support bi-directional communication.

 .. _pages/rpc#setup: